 This process helps us take more responsibility for the problems we face in our work and usually produces the best solution for the problem.
-As with most companies, Reading Horizons works to solve a problem for its consumer (teachers and parents): how to properly teach struggling readers and provide them with success in reading.
-We work to solve this problem by offering manuals for reading instruction, software to encourage independent learning, and professional development for reading teachers.
+As with most companies, Reading Horizons works to solve a problem for its consumer (teachers and parents): how to properly teach beginning and struggling readers.
+We work to solve this problem by offering an elementary reading curriculum and reading intervention program with corresponding professional development for teachers.

 In a recent interview with EdWeek, Dr. Richard Allington, education professor at the University of Tennessee and prevalent early literacy expert and author, answered the questions that must be asked to properly solve the problems facing reading instructors: